Last edited: 7/28/2021

 - Worn Doll (Mimikyu) ( Tanren Graveyard end boxes )

-Tanren Chamber Fossils go for around 150000-250000.
-The more common ones ( Old Amber/Dome Fossil/Odd Keystone/Worn Doll ) are usually < 50000 Poké but can be more depending on how much buyers want to pay obviously.
+Tanren Chamber Fossils and Cover Fossils go for around 100000-250000.
+The more common ones ( aka Old Amber/Dome Fossil/Odd Keystone/Worn Doll ) are usually < 50000 Poké but can be more depending on how much people want to pay obviously.

-Shiny Pokémon, a big addition to the game last year that changed everything.
-Shinies are Pokémon with a color different than normal and that’s the only change.
+Shiny Pokémon, a big addition to PMU In 2019 that changed everything.
+Shinies are Pokémon with a color different than normal, and that’s the only change.
 It doesn’t sound like It means anything but people like to hunt for the shiny version of Pokémon they like or want.
 Over time It created a shiny market.
-What happens Is you find a shiny and If you’re In a guild, you can let a guild member take someone to you and they try to recruit It.
+What happens Is you find a shiny and If you’re In a guild, you let a guild member take someone to you and they try to recruit It.
 People will pay for a chance at shinies and set up bounties for a shiny they’re hunting.
 If you’re up to the task, you can try to do a shiny bounty or sell off shinies you find.
 Bounty prices are crazy, I’ve seen many go over 1 million.
 Like always, It depends on the buyer but shinies are worth mad money.

-A thing to keep In mind that If you log off while a shiny Is on the floor there’s a chance It’ll disappear.
-Logging off only while In the “blinking” state after first entering the floor usually prevents that ( It always has for me ) but I’ve gotten reports of the shiny still vanishing.
+A thing to keep In mind that If you log off, a Pokemon holding an Item will disappear, Including shinies.
+Shinies cannot spawn with boxes but they can still pick Items up.
 There’s also a certain amount of time you can be on a floor before It’s Impossible for guild members and anyone they’re with to show up on your floor ( this Is dubbed the “guild timer” by players ).
+Logging off will pause the timer but Pokémon will begin to move If you logged off while still In the “blinking” state.
 Shiny selling can be risky so be careful.

-While I’ve gone over getting yourself some of the main Items In demand there’s plenty more things you can collect and vend.
+While I’ve gone over getting yourself some of the main Items In demand there’s plenty more things to collect and sell.

-- Miracle Chest - An Item that boosts Experience gained by 20% when held by any member of your team of 4.
+- Miracle Chest - An Item that boosts Experience gained by 20% when held by any member In your team.
 Sought out by basically everyone as leveling Is Important.
 100000-250000 Poké.

-- Wonder Chest - The lesser Miracle Chest.
-Boosts Experience gained by 10% when held by any member of your team of 4.
+- Wonder Chest - A lesser Miracle Chest.
+Boosts Experience gained by 10% when held by any member In your team.
 It’s not sold much compared to MCs but It’s around 50000-100000 Poké.

 Exp.
 All - Allows Experience to be split and shared between your team when held by anyone.
 70000-150000 Poké.

-- Silks - Silks are Items that boost some stats of a specific Pokémon type.
+- Silks - Silks are Items that boost two stats of a specific Pokémon type by 20.
 50000-70000 Poké or slightly more depending on which silk.

-- TM Blizzard and Earthquake - These are the most expensive TMs right now, going for 50000 or 60000 at most.
+- TM Blizzard and Earthquake - These are the most expensive TMs right now, going for 40000 or 50000 at most.

 - Heart Slates - Heart Slates are Items fused with a Mystery Part, allowing you to summon and control the Legendary/Mythical of the Heart Slate you fused.
 Some Heart Slates are much rarer than others.
-The minimum prices are 50000.
-A brief list of slates not really floating around Is Regice, Entei, Suicune, Victini, Lake Guardians, Yveltal, Kyurem.
+The minimum prices are 50000 usually.
+A list of slates not really floating around Is Regice, Entei, Suicune, Victini, Lake Guardians, Yveltal, Kyurem, Ho-oh, Lugia, Xerneas.

 - Cosmetic Items - Hoods, crowns, hats, you name It.
 These Items are Illusions that make you look like a certain Pokémon.
-It’s mainly the Legendary disguises people seek, and prices seriously vary so I won’t put a price range.
+It’s mainly the Mythendary disguises people try to get, and prices seriously vary so I won’t put a price range.

-- Doom Seeds - Drops the level of the Pokémon Its used on by 1.
-People buy these like candy, It’s good to stock up on them.
-About 20000-30000 Poké.
+- Doom Seeds - Drops the level of the Pokémon It’s used on by 1.
+People buy these like candy, so It’s good to stock up on them.
+About 10000-30000 Poké.

-Status-Inflicting orbs - Flame Orbs are pretty worthless so I’m mainly talking about the Satic Orb, Freeze Orb, and Dreamy Orb.
+Status-Inflicting orbs - Flame Orbs are pretty worthless so I’m talking about the Static Orb, Freeze Orb, and Dreamy Orb.
 The first two are In the end box of dungeons that give you only 1 box as opposed to the common 2.
 These go for < 50000 Poké.

 Heart Scales - Heart Scales let you learn egg moves.
 Not the biggest money maker but they can amount to quite a bit If people pay for each scale.

 - Shards - Shards let you learn USUM tutor moves.
 You can find them hidden In any dungeon on floor 21 and higher.
 Farm these and from time to time someone may be buying them.
-Or you can save up to buy Item’s at Meesa’s sharp shop In Greenport Bazaar.
+Or you can save up to buy Items at Meesa’s shard shop In Greenport Bazaar.
+Price-wise, Blue and Red Shards go for 1k per, while Green and Yellow are 500.

 Ekop Items - Ekop Is a currency for the Tanren Undercity.
 There’s some shops In the undercity with nice Items.

 - Weather rocks - Gives the player the effect of the weather the rock corresponds to, If the actual weather Is clear ( excluding the Clear Rock ).
-50000-70000.
-Some rocks are available outside of the Tanren Undercity so It can depend.
-Damp Rocks seem to be the most common from my experience.
+50000-70000, but keep In mind Icy, Smooth, Damp, and Heat Rocks can be gotten outside of the TU shop.

 - Aether/Skull music Items - These play music ( more Info here ).
-Unforunately I’ve never sold or bought these but they’re the most expensive Ekop Items.
-If I had to guess worth at least 100000.
+Unfortunately I’ve never sold or bought these but they’re the most expensive Ekop Items.
+Worth at least 100000 probably.

 Scarves - These specific held scarf Items are used often and go for 30000-50000 or so.